Flat feetPes planovalgus; Fallen arches; Pronation of feet; Pes planus

-Flat feet (pes planus) refers to a change in foot shape in which the foot does not have a normal arch when standing.
+Flat feet (pes planus) refer to a change in foot shape in which the foot does not have a normal arch when standing.

 Flat feet are a common condition.
 The condition is normal in infants and toddlers.